Bad to the Bone: Use in films

 The song has been used in many films.
 Heisler and Chapman both said it has been used too often, and its use in films has been characterised as having become cliche.
 According to Vaux, it was originally used in Christine (1983) which, according to Keiper, was actually novel at the time.
 This use has been praised by Muir.
 The song is the theme of the film and the titular car.
 The song was used in Terminator 2: Judgment Day (1991) to establish the image of the protagonist.
-The song was subsequently ubiquitous.
+According to Thorogood, 'We got a call from [Arnold Schwarzenegger] saying in his Terminator voice: "Your song.
+Give it to me.
+Now." ' The song was subsequently ubiquitous.